-Indicators are an essential part of technical analysis of cryptocurrency.
-Their main function is to predict market direction based on historic price, cryptocurrency volume and other information.
-There are several types of crypto indicators illustrating various parameters (trend, volatility, volume, momentum, etc.) but in this article we will look at volume indicators.
+Indicators are an essential part of technical analysis of cryptocurrency and your trading strategy.
+Their main function is to predict market direction based on historic price movement, cryptocurrency volume and other information.
+There are several types of crypto indicators illustrating various parameters (trend, volatility, volume, momentum, etc.) – and amongst the most famous ones are MACD (Moving Average Convergence Divergence), RSI (Relative Strength Index), etc – but in this article we will look at volume indicators.

 Volume indicators demonstrate changing of trading volume over time.
 This information is very useful as crypto trading volume displays how strong the current trend is.
-For example, if the price goes up and the volume is high then the trend is strong and will more likely last longer.
-There are various volume indicators, but we’ll talk about the most popular ones, such as:
+For example, if the price movement shows positive dynamics and the increasing volume is obvious then the trend is strong and will more likely last longer.
+There are various technical tools indicating volume, but we’ll talk about the most popular ones, such as:

 - On Balance Volume

 - Accumulation/Distribution Line

 - Ease of Movement